 Vietnam has proven to be a popular market for English teachers seeking an off-the-beaten-path experience due to its low cost of living, delicious cuisine, and natural reserves with over 1,800 miles of coastline, mountain ranges, and pristine forests!
-If you are considering teaching English in Vietnam, you will need to ensure you meet the following qualifications:
+If you are considering teaching English in Vietnam, you will need to ensure you meet the following qualifications.

-Requirements for Teaching English in Vietnam:
+Requirements for Teaching English in Vietnam

-- A clean criminal background check;
+Pass a clean criminal background check

 Let's expand on each of these Vietnam ESL teaching requirements and qualifications below:

-1. TEFL Certification
+1. Hold a TEFL Certification

 A TEFL (Teach English as a Foreign Language) certification is required to teach English in Vietnam.
 Getting TEFL certified will provide you with the relevant training and qualifications you need to get hired by a reputable school in Vietnam and should leave you feeling confident in your abilities to provide ESL lessons to your students.

-Which TEFL course is right for me?
+Which TEFL Course is Right for Me?